 This green space on the outskirts of downtown today is known as Andy Livingstone Park.
 From 1915-1960s, the first Georgia Viaduct would have cut across the southern section of where the park is today.
 Before the artificial turf of the athletic grounds, there were rails and an ‘industrial park’.
+At the southeastern corner of the park, there was the BC Electric Railway power house.
 The northeastern False Creek rail flats, part of which are still in existence today (southeast of the park), extended into this region during most of the 20th century and, indeed, were one of the reasons for construction of the first Georgia Viaduct.

 The following extended passage from a 2011 City of Vancouver Transportation report is helpful in putting the present into historical context: